MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentwixburnbundlesample.md

 <!-- ====================================================================== -->
-## Step 2 - Install WiX Toolset build tools
+## Step 2 - Prerequisite: Install WiX Toolset build tools

 <!-- todo: how to make "Unsupported" go away?  what to say about it?
 If you haven't installed WiX tools, the WiX deployment projects in Solution Explorer are marked as "Unsupported":